Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Certified Pre-Owned Home Listing Program

-Buyer confidence can also support stronger offers.
+Buyer confidence can support stronger offers and a smoother contract period.

 The Certified Pre-Owned Home Listing Program is designed to identify potential concerns before the home goes live, reduce surprises during the option period, and help buyers feel more confident when writing an offer.